Animation Trainee Finder 2023-24

 - any other supporting examples of your skills, accomplishments and/or work that demonstrate that you are a good candidate for the scheme

-The Trainee Finder team will shortlist applicants based on their application.
-Successful applicants will be invited to take part in an interview, which will probably take place Zoom or telephone, with a member of the Trainee Finder team and a relevant industry professional.
+Applications will be assessed by professional industry judges and the Trainee Finder team will shortlist applicants based on these results.
+Successful applicants will be invited to take part in a Zoom interview with a member of the Trainee Finder team and an industry professional interviewer.

 If unsuccessful in getting to interview stage, please note that due to the volume of applications we receive, we will be unable to provide individual feedback.